3 New Spain & New France

 Columbus' Four Voyages

 Columbus skirted the mainland briefly in 1498, but it wasn’t until a generation later that Spanish explorer/conquistador Vasco Núñez de Balboa understood the magnitude of the Pacific Ocean and that the Western Hemisphere constituted two continents separate from Asia.
 Far from being a bay separating Mexico and China, the Pacific is an ocean much bigger than the Atlantic.
-After Columbus’ accidental discovery of America, the Spanish carried on against Indians in the New World with the same military momentum they’d built up against Moorish Muslims in the Old.
+After Columbus’ accidental discovery of America, the Spanish carried on against Indigenous Americans in the New World with the same military momentum they’d built up against Moorish Muslims in the Old.
 Under the encomienda system, the Spanish awarded victorious conquistadors the right to govern, tax, and enslave those they conquered, giving their generals extra motivation to fight and gain territory that flew under New Spain’s flag.

+Columbus’ successors explored the Central American mainland and claimed vast territory they called New Spain for the Castilian crown.
+Francisco Pizzaro went south to take Peru from the Inca, while Hernán Cortés claimed the area that’s now Mexico from the Aztecs, or Mexica (Aztec is Spanish for the Nahuatl-speaking Indians who called themselves Mexica).
 Cortés was a rogue explorer, unauthorized by the Spanish Crown to conquer land.
 His conquest of Mexico is notorious because of the improbability that his small group of men could gain control of such a vast empire but, as we’ll see below, that wasn’t really the case.
-The Aztecs lacked guns and had never seen horses, let alone soldiers on horseback, which one can imagine was an intimidating sight.
-Epidemics also ravaged Indians in the early 16th century, though it’s been difficult for historians to distinguish between the smallpox Spanish brought with them and an ongoing cocoliztle epidemic carried by rodents and caused by El Niño-related fluctuations between drought and flood.
+The Aztecs also lacked guns and had never seen horses, let alone soldiers on horseback, which one can imagine was an intimidating sight.
+Epidemics also ravaged Native Americans in the early 16th century, though it’s been difficult for historians to distinguish between the smallpox Spanish brought with them and an ongoing cocoliztle epidemic carried by rodents and caused by El Niño-related fluctuations between drought and flood.

 Conquest of Tenochtitlan, Artist Unknown, Kizlak Collection-Library of Congress